cypress-io/code-coverage/.github/ISSUE_TEMPLATE/bug_report.md

 - What is the shell?
 - What is the Node version?
 - What is the NPM version?
+- How do you instrument your application?
+Cypress [does not instrument web application code](https://github.com/cypress-io/code-coverage#instrument-your-application), so you need to do it yourself.
+- When running tests, if you open the web application in regular browser, and open DevTools, do you see `window.__coverage__` object?
+Can you paste a screenshot?
 - Is there `.nyc_output` folder?
 Is there `.nyc_output/out.json` file.
 Is it empty?
 Can you paste at least part of it so we can see the keys and file paths?
 - Do you have any custom NYC settings in `package.json` (`nyc` object) or in other [NYC config files](https://github.com/istanbuljs/nyc#configuration-files)
 - Do you run Cypress tests in a Docker container?